 I’m quite the nutrition geek, so when Trader Joe’s introduced their Cruciferous Crunch—a mix of shredded kale, Brussels sprouts, cabbage, and broccoli—a few years ago, I went a little nuts with it.
-I bought bags and bags of it, and ate in salads all summer.
+I bought bags and bags of it, and ate it in salads all summer.

 It seems to be a seasonal item, much to my disappointment when I couldn’t find it a few months later.
 It reappeared the following summer, and since then, it’s been a summertime mainstay of mine.
 I really love to mix it with non-dairy mayo, making a coleslaw-type salad.